mrdoggopat/k8s-hpa-sandbox-session/README.md

 ```
 Make sure you have a Helm chart values.yaml to work with, if not you can grab it from: https://github.com/DataDog/helm-charts/blob/main/charts/datadog/values.yaml

+Run kubectl get pods to make sure the minikube cluster is working properly.

 Ensure in your helm chart that this is set to enable HPA (which should be by default so you should not need to make any changes):
 ```
 clusterAgent: